A time- and space-optimal algorithm for the many-visits TSP: Improved algorithms for the Many-Visits TSP

+Some further remarks about Algorithm~\ref{alg:best} are in order.
+The threshold 9 in Line~2 is to ensure progress; we need the recursive subproblem size $\ceil{n/2} + \floor{\log_2 n} + 1$ (the additive logarithmic term is due to the virtual vertices) to be less than $n$, which holds for $n>9$.
+In practice, even some values $n \leq 9$ may be too large to be solved by brute force; in such cases we can switch back to Algorithm~\ref{alg:dcmv} (\textsc{dc-MV}) or Algorithm~\ref{alg:dpmv} (\textsc{dp-MV}), without affecting the asymptotic guarantees.

-Some remarks about Algorithm~\ref{alg:best} are in order.
-Lines $6,7,8,10$ contain the ``guesses'', specifically, for the partition of $V$, for the choice of $v_1, \dots, v_k$, for the virtual vertex $w^\ast$ that plays the role of the root on the right side (depending which subtree contains the root of $T$, see Fig.\ \ref{fig:centroid2}), respectively the way the excess degrees are distributed among $v_1, \dots, v_k$.
-Line 13 requires a check similar to the corresponding check in Algorithm~\ref{alg:dcmv}, that the guessed values correctly describe a tree on both sides of the partition.
-Line 12 contains the update of degrees and distances on the two sides of the partition.
-This is similar as in Algorithm~\ref{alg:dcmv}, and is separated into Algorithm~\ref{alg:update} for readability.
+Lines $6,7$, and $9$ contain the ``guesses'', specifically, for the partition of $V$, for the choice of $v_1, \dots, v_k$, and for distributing the excess degrees among $v_1, \dots, v_k$.
+Line 12 requires a test similar to the corresponding test in Algorithm~\ref{alg:dcmv}, that the guessed values correctly describe a tree on both sides of the partition.
+Line 11 contains the update of degrees and distances on the two sides of the partition, separated into Algorithm~\ref{alg:update} for readability.

-\paragraph*{Analysis of Algorithm~\ref{alg:best}.} For a set $V$ of size $n$ we consider at most $2^n$ partitions (Line~6), at most $n^{O(\log{n})}$ choices for the $v_i$ (Line~7), at most $n^{O(\log^2{n})}$ choices for their excess in-degrees and out-degrees (Line~10), and at most $O(\log{n})$ choices of the vertex $w^{\ast}$ (Line~8).
-We recur on subsets of size at most $\lceil n/2 + \log_2{n}\rceil$.
-(The additive logarithmic term is due to the virtual vertices.)
+\paragraph*{Analysis of Algorithm~\ref{alg:best}.} For a set $V$ of size $n$ we consider at most $2^n$ partitions (Line~6), at most $n^{O(\log{n})}$ choices for the $v_i$ (Line~7), and at most $n^{O(\log{n})}$ choices for their excess in-degrees and out-degrees (Line~9).
+We recur on subsets of size at most $\ceil{n/2} + \floor{\log_2 n} + 1$.

 All remaining operations take $O(n)$ time.
-The run time $t(n)$ (excluding the transportation subproblem) can thus be bounded as:
+The run time $t(n)$, can thus be bounded as: